-- [] Restricted based on the minimum number of children in the care of the inhome provider to meet the Fair Labor Standards Act (minimum wage) requirements.
-Describe: - ii. [x] Restricted based on the in-home provider meeting a minimum age requirement.
-Describe: In-home child care providers must be at least 18 years of age and care for only one family's children. - iii. [] Restricted based on the hours of care (i.e., certain number of hours, non-traditional work hours).
-Describe: - iv. [] Restricted to care by relatives.
+- i.
+Restricted based on the minimum number of children in the care of the inhome provider to meet the Fair Labor Standards Act (minimum wage) requirements.
+Describe: - ii.
+Restricted based on the in-home provider meeting a minimum age requirement.
+Describe: In-home child care providers must be at least

+18 years of age and care for only one family's children.

+- iv.
+Restricted to care by relatives.
 (A relative provider must be at least 18 years of age based on the definition of eligible child care provider.)
+Describe: NA.

-Describe: - v. [] Restricted to care for children with special needs or a medical condition.
-Describe: - vi. [] Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
-Describe: - vii. [] Other.
-Describe: - 4.5.3 Shortages in the supply of child care
+- v.
+Restricted to care for children with special needs or a medical condition.
+Describe: NA. - vi.
+Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
+Describe: NA. - vii. 🗌 Other.
+Describe: NA. - 4.5.3 Shortages in the supply of child care